 - Position sandbags, unopened bags of soil additive or garden mulch and boarding over structural openings to attempt to divert flood waters (garden mulch is also usable for landscaping after the flood event).

 FLOOD WARNING SYSTEM.
-Visit the City’s website and select the icon titled “North Port’s Community Notification System” to enroll in our early warning notification system – CodeRED.
+Sign up for the city's community emergency alert system, Alert Sarasota County.
 Tune into local TV (Weather Channel - cable channel 31) and radio channels (FM 92.1, 91.7, 100.7, and AM 1320, 1530) for flood watches and warnings or purchase a NOAA weather alert radio.
 Alerts can give you time to prepare.
 You can also check the City’s website on disaster planning.

 - Hurricane Watches are posted 48 hours prior to the onset of hurricane force winds - 74mph